Highpoint2000/webserver-scanner/README.md

 ## v3.7c (compatible from webserver version 1.3.8!!!)

-- Design adjustments for mobile view and control
+- Design adjustments for the new mobile layout
 - Button design created for SDR receiver

 For URDS uploads, the uploader version from 1.0g (Version witht dBµV Flag) upwards must be used!